 https://sanaregistry.org/r/orbit_centers

+The orbit center name is provided in the “Orbit Center” column of the Orbit Center registry.
 It should be noted that these values may also be useful to specify another platform (satellite, airframe, ground vehicle, etc.) as the reference frame origin to permit the specification of relative positional state time history data.
 In this case, message authors shall clearly communicate to recipients that the orbit center is not a gravitational center, that propagation of ephemeris vectors or extrapolation of ephemeris start/stop states is not advisable, and that interpolation of state time histories should not be accomplished using classical orbit propagation forces (e.g., gravitational constants, drag).

 Time systems